 Simply put, as most readers already know, stabilizers literally counteract the weight of anything on your bow that makes its weight unbalanced in your hand.
 The easiest way to discover what type of stabilizer or what weight(s) you need to add to your bow is by using a bow balancer.
 Put a stabilizer on your bow, let it sit on the balancer.
-If it tips in one direction, add some weight or-or length to the other side, etc. This process itself has some issues and we'll get to them later, but it's important to get to a new issue we uncovered.
+If it tips in one direction, add some weight and/or length to the other side, etc. This process itself has some issues and we'll get to them later, but it's important to get to a new issue we uncovered.
 As aforementioned, a lot of shock and aftershock return to your bow after firing.
 Note "return."
 Why does anything have to return?
 Energy.
 In physics, Newton's third law states all forces between two objects exist in equal magnitude and opposite direction.
 Therefore, via this law, all the force, and energy exploited during pullback and aiming return "in [the] opposite direction" -- to your bow.
 And thus how does that force and energy come to play?
 Vibration and shock.

 Unlike traditional stabilizer systems which offer pieces and connections of all sizes and all shapes, every piece of the Firenock AeroStab Series is based around the main connection pieces.
 Including a bow mount, a front connection mount, an angled front mount as well as multiple elbow and couplers, the possibilities are endless.
 But, of course, a stabilizer involves more than just connection pieces.
 Currently, this series also involves multiple length extension bars and weights all are able to mate to the connection pieces, thus making them completely interchangeable and infinitely adjustable.